JamesTrick/blog/content/posts/self-improving-agents.md

 tags: ["LLM", "prompt engineering", "DSPy", "agents", "machine learning"]
 ---

-Building LLM powered agents involves a lot of prompt engineering.
+A common entrypoint when building LLM powered agents is prompt engineering.
 You write instructions, test them, tweak them, test again.
-The cycle repeats until the agent behaves acceptably.
-Then the model provider ships an update, and some of that behaviour breaks.
+The cycle repeats until the agent behaves the way you want.
+Then a new model comes out, or user-behaviour starts to drift from reality.
+Test.
+Ship.
+Break.
+Update.
 Repeat.

 There has to be a better way.

 What if the prompt could improve itself?
 What if, instead of manually tweaking instructions, we could automate the whole process and let an optimisation loop find better prompts for us?

 This post explores exactly that idea.
-I will walk through how DSPy approaches automatic prompt optimisation, why I cannot use it directly for my agent, and how I adapted its core principles into a critique loop that works with my existing stack.
+I will walk through how DSPy approaches automatic prompt optimisation, why I cannot use it directly for my PydanticAI agent, and how I adapted its core principles into a critique loop that works with my existing stack.

 ## The constraint